Nathaniel Macon: Marriage and family

 Macon met Hannah Plummer in 1782 in Warrenton, North Carolina.
 Her parents William Plummer and Mary Hayes were Virginians like Macon's, and they were "well connected".
 Macon was a tall man, over 6 ft, and considered attractive, but he was not the only man who was pursuing Miss Plummer.
 However, after a number of months of courtship, Hannah and Nathaniel decided to marry.

 One story often told of her courtship involves Macon challenging an unnamed potential suitor to a card game, with Hannah Plummer as the prize.
 The offer was accepted, and Macon lost the card game.
 Upon losing, he turned to Hannah and exclaimed "notwithstanding I have lost you fairly—love is superior to honesty—I cannot give you up."
 This won her favor, and they were married soon afterwards.
 Their wedding took place on October 9, 1783, and their marriage was an affectionate one.

 In laws

-Her brother was the lawyer Kemp Plummer, the grandfather of Kemp Plummer Battle.
-Kemp Plummer and Nathaniel Macon were both part of the "Warren Junto" which also included James Turner, Weldon Edwards, William Hawkins, and William Miller, all of whom dominated North Carolina political life at that time.
+Hannah Plummer's brother was the lawyer Kemp Plummer, the grandfather of Kemp Plummer Battle.
+Kemp Plummer and Nathaniel Macon were both part of the Warren Junto, an anti-Federalist coalition which also included James Turner, Weldon Edwards, William Hawkins, and William Miller, all of whom dominated North Carolina political life at that time.
 Kemp Plummer was the second owner of the oldest house in Warrenton.
 The original owner was Marmaduke Johnson, who married Macon's half-sister Hixie Ransom.
 Another Plummer brother was William Plummer II, who married Macon's half-sister Betsy Ransom.